Lunthu/gog-analyze/README.md

 **reviews_agg_data** - extracts high-level review data of the selected game + 10 reviews.

 **reviews_full_data** - extracts all reviews of selected game.

+An example CVS file is attached as an example of the request result.